 For starters, here are three reasons why:

-- Food trucks tend to have lower startup costs than sit-down restaurants, so that means they are initially cheaper.
+- Tend to have lower startup costs than sit-down restaurants, so that means they are initially cheaper.

-- Food trucks tend to have lower overhead costs than sit-down restaurants, so that means they cost less money to run on a daily basis.
+- Usually have lower overhead costs than sit-down restaurants, so that means they cost less money to run on a daily basis.

-- Food trucks tend to have fewer employees than sit-down restaurants, so that means there are fewer employees an owner has to worry about, which means less time spent to hire people and more money saved on top of that.
+- Tend to have fewer employees than sit-down restaurants, so that means there are fewer employees an owner has to worry about, which means less time spent to hire people and more money saved on top of that.

 Food trucks tend to be cheaper all around and fewer employees are needed, and that means an expansion is a real possibility thanks to the food truck industry.